 Hi there.
 My name is Brian Walsh, and I am seeking to understand how we might best finance social good.

-I oversee impact for Liquidnet, a New York-based financial technology company.
-Liquidnet operates a global trading network for institutional investors, using technology to improve the performance of the public equities and fixed income capital markets.
-As founder and Executive Director of Liquidnet For Good, I am responsible for putting the resources of Liquidnet to work to have a positive impact in the world.
+I oversee impact for Liquidnet, a New York-based financial technology company which operates a global trading network for more than 800 of the world's top asset managers.
+In 2007 I launched Liquidnet For Good, which is responsible for applying the company's resources to make a positive impact around the world.

-Our first strategy is around employee engagement: providing Liquidnet employees with both the inspiration and the opportunity to give back, through local programs in the communities where the company has operations and through a groundbreaking global partnership with the Agahozo-Shalom Youth Village (ASYV), an innovative home, community, and high school for 500 orphans in Rwanda.
-Beyond managing the company's partnership with this project - including leading groups of employees on regular skills-based volunteer trips to Rwanda - I also serve on its board.
+Our first strategy is around employee engagement: providing opportunities for employees to give back locally and globally, in particular through a groundbreaking partnership with the Agahozo-Shalom Youth Village (ASYV), an innovative family structure and high school for 500 teenaged orphans in Rwanda.
+I manage Liquidnet’s relationship with this project, including leading groups of employees from around the world on skills-based volunteer trips to Rwanda.

-I currently sit on the boards of GlobalGiving, a nonprofit crowdfunding platform that connects everyday donors with thousands of vetted grassroots organizations around the world, and CalSo, a Californian nonprofit leveraging French social enterprise experience to incubate and launch projects to fight social exclusion.
-I am an adjunct professor in the Walsh School of Foreign Service at Georgetown University, where I teach a seminar called Financing Social Impact.
-I graduated from Georgetown and previously provided strategic advice to philanthropic companies and nonprofits.
+I also serve on the boards of GlobalGiving, a nonprofit crowdfunding platform that connects everyday donors with thousands of vetted grassroots organizations around the world; CalSo, a Californian nonprofit leveraging French expertise to launch social enterprises which fight social exclusion; and the ASYV.
+I am an adjunct professor in the Walsh School of Foreign Service at Georgetown University, where I teach a graduate seminar called Financing Social Impact.
+I produce a regular newsletter, All Things Impact, tracking developments and parallels in the fields of socially responsible investing, impact investing, and philanthropy.
+I graduated from Georgetown and previously provided strategic advice to companies and philanthropic organizations.